e0212/e0212/readme.md

 Projects:
-Individual Project IndividualProjectIndividualVideoGames: individual project with which I passed the individual assessment stage in Henry.
+Individual Project: VideoGames: individual project with which I passed the individual assessment stage in Henry.

-Final Project PFVideojuegos-Front: Project with which the group approval of the final project was obtained in Henry, it was a collaborative project of 7 people.
+Final Project: PFVideojuegos-Front: Project with which the group approval of the final project was obtained in Henry, it was a collaborative project of 7 people.

 Contact me:
 ☎️ +54 1122495067